From Snakes To Spikes, Reporters Reveal Trump's Extreme Border Proposals

 President Trump made building a border wall between the U.S. and Mexico a cornerstone of his 2016 presidential campaign.
 But when, after the election, efforts to build the wall stalled, he turned to other possible options — including constructing a trench filled with snakes and alligators — according to a forthcoming book.

-"He would raise this idea of a trench — and [that] maybe we could have a water-filled trench," New York Times journalist Julie Hirschfeld Davis told Fresh Air Wednesday.
+"He would raise this idea of a trench — and [that] maybe we could have a water-filled trench," New York Times journalist Julie Hirschfeld Davis told Fresh Air on Wednesday.
 "And he raised [the idea] so many times that actually his aides finally went and got a cost estimate for what a trench would cost."
-Davis notes thoughts of a border trench were cast aside after it was estimated that it would cost three times as much as a wall.
+Davis notes that thoughts of a border trench were cast aside after it was estimated that it would cost three times as much as a wall.

 Davis and her Times colleague Michael Shear have covered the Trump administration from its earliest days.
 They chronicle the president's attempts to upend the nation's immigration system in their new book, Border Wars: Inside Trump's Assault on Immigration, publishing on Oct.
 8.